opensafely-core/ehrql/docs/index.md

 *ehrQL* (rhymes with *circle*), the **Electronic Health Records Query Language**, is a query language and command line interface designed for the specific application domain of EHR data.
-Researchers write **dataset definitions** with the query language and execute them with the command line interface to generate **one row per patient datasets**.
+Researchers write **dataset definitions** with the query language and execute them with the command line interface to generate **datasets with one row per patient**.

 ehrQL allows researchers to access data sources from primary and secondary care, as well as from organisations such as the Office for National Statistics (ONS).